lucianolasala/Wild_boar_ENM/Images/Main/README.md

-> This folder contains main figures presented in the manuscript
+> This folder contains main figures named axectly as they appear in the manuscript main.